a beginner's intro to zines by atozines

 Organization Mod

-keeps things organized: spreadsheets, google drive, inquiries
+keeps things organized: spreadsheets, Google Drive, inquiries

 usually manages the discord server